prime31/Nez/FAQs/ContentManagement.md

 ## Global Content
-There is a global NezContentManager available via `Core.contentManager`.
+There is a global NezContentManager available via `Core.content`.
 You can use this to load up assets that will survive the life of your application.
 Things like your fonts, shared atlases, shared sound effects, etc.

 ## Scene Content